EddyTheCo/DLockersServer/README.md

 * Any person can start renting physical space for lockers.
 * You do not depend on centralize company servers to store your business data or to process payments.
-* As longer as you maintain a node(blockchain), you gainings  and business data are cryptographically secured.
+* As longer as you maintain a node(blockchain), your gainings  and business data are cryptographically secured.
 * The code is open source and grant you certain rights and responsibilities to respect other people rights.